JuliaSpace/ReferenceFrameRotations.jl/docs/src/man/dcm.md

 ### Orthonomalization

-A DCM can be orthonormalized using the Gram-Schmidt process by the function:
+A DCM can be orthonormalized using the Gram-Schmidt algorithm by the function:

 ```julia
 function orthonormalize(dcm::DCM)